Important information for Storm King visitors Thursday, December 5th

 Residents and the facilities manager are housed together in a four-bedroom house.
 Each resident is provided a private studio.
 Although Storm King’s grounds are open to the public during the residency, visitors to the Art Center are not permitted to visit the house or studios.
 The purpose of the residencies is to allow experimentation, process, research, and production by providing space and time for residents to do as they wish.
 Residents are required to bring or buy their own tools and materials.
 Past residents of the Shandaken Project have included visual artists, writers, curators, activists, dancers, and historians, among others.

 The residencies are designed to honor experimentation and process.
 Part of the program experience is living on the Storm King Art Center grounds, working in the garden, being surrounded by the field, and woodland, and living with the rich history of the Hudson Valley region.
 Applicants may apply for a residency that lasts two to six weeks, at their discretion.

-The 2018 application cycle for Shandaken: Storm King is now open.
-Application information is available here.
+The 2018 application cycle for Shandaken: Storm King is now closed.
+Please check here for future updates.

 Support for Shandaken: Storm King is provided by generous lead support from the Pollock-Krasner Foundation.